 The conformist (Bernardo Bertolucci, 1970), based on the 1951 novel by Alberto Moravia, is a most captivating film, visually sumptuous—with the gorgeous Jean-Louis Trintignant, Stefania Sandrelli, and Dominique Sanda bringing out the interplay of political and sexual themes.

-For my generation it recalls late-night screenings in art cinemas (along with Parajanov, Marx brothers marathons, Five easy pieces and Performance (also 1970), The bitter tears of Petra von Kant (1972), Céline et Julie (1974), Seven samurai, and so on—what an eclectic education; see also here).
+For my generation it recalls late-night screenings in art cinemas (along with Parajanov, Marx brothers marathons, La strada, Five easy pieces and Performance (also 1970), The bitter tears of Petra von Kant (1972), Céline et Julie (1974), Seven samurai, and so on—what an eclectic education; see also here).
 Revisiting it now, alarmingly, makes a timely reminder: until recently the dangers of fascism may have seemed quite remote.

 As with Bertolucci’s other films like Last tango in Paris, music and dance play a crucial role.
 The soundtrack (by Georges Delerue) has the ambivalence of Cinema paradiso and Twin peaks.
 As with all the best film music, just the opening theme transports us instantly into the story’s troubled world.
 And the female radio band near the opening reminds me of Franco Cerri’s recollections in my post on Chet in Italy.